kslides/kslides/README.md

 ## Misc Notes

+### Formatting
+Do not instruct IntelliJ to automatically format your code when you commit your code.
+The presentation html files are space-sensitive and might not work if they are formatted.

 ### Images
 * Presentations served by HTTP pull static files from ```/src/main/resources/public```. whereas filesystem presentations pull from ```/docs```.

+### Code Slides
+Rather than embedding code directly in markdownSlides, it is much better to use the `includeCode()` and `includeUrl()` calls.
+You are likely to have space issues if you embed code directly, If you have to embed code, remove all indentation of the `content{}` block.

 ### Local Development
 * Speaker Notes do not work properly when running locally.